salujajaskeerat/ELP305-TribeD-documentation/index.md

 1. Excellent performance under low light conditions.
 2. Comes with highly qualified anti-reflective glass.
-3. Comes with latest PERC(Passivated Emitter and Real Cell) technology.
+3. Comes with the latest PERC(Passivated Emitter and Rear Cell) technology.
 4. Panels made of potential-induced degradation (PID) resistance technology.
-5. Comes with premium MC4 connectors along with 1000mm DC cable that ensures a secure and safe connection.
+5. Comes with premium MC4 connectors and 1000mm DC cable that ensures a secure and safe connection.
-6. These Solar Panels offer high torsion resistance against wind and snow loads due to its silver anodized aluminium frame.
+6. These Solar Panels offer high torsion resistance against wind and snow loads due to their silver anodized aluminium frame.

 !["Solar Panel"](./Images/Single%20solar%20panel.jpg "Solar Panel")

 ### 7.2.1.
 Solar panel Connection

-We have to connect 2 solar panels in the series and 3 such connections in parallel.
-We need at least 2 solar panels in series because the total voltage generated by the solar panels must be significantly higher than battery voltage for efficient performance.
-We have 1 solar panel rated at 24V operating point but this might decrease depending on the production or temperature.
-Hence, to ensure the panel voltage to be higher than the battery voltage, we are keeping 2 panels in series but we also need these panels in parallel so that performance of 1 panel doesn’t affect the performance of all other solar panels.
+We have to connect two solar panels in the series and three such connections parallel.
+We need at least two solar panels in series because the total voltage generated by the solar panels must be significantly higher than battery voltage for efficient performance.
+We have one solar panel rated at a 24V operating point, but this might decrease depending on the production or temperature.
+Hence, we keep two panels in series to ensure the panel voltage is higher than the battery voltage.
+However, we also need these panels in parallel so that the performance of 1 panel does not affect the performance of all other solar panels.

 ## 7.3.
-Off Grid Solar Inverter
+Off-Grid Solar Inverter

-It is the central component that converts DC Voltage into AC for AC operated home appliances.
-Solar inverter should fulfill the requirements :
+The central component converts DC Voltage into AC for AC operated home appliances.
+The solar inverter should fulfil the requirements :

-1. It should have an overload warning mechanism.
+1. It should have an overload warning mechanism
-2. It should have overload and short circuit protection.
+2. It should have overload and short circuit protection
-3. It should have at least 2.5kW power rating.
+3. It should have at least a 2.5kW power rating
-4. It should be able to withstand high temperatures and should have a good cooling mechanism.
+4. It should be able to withstand high temperatures and should have an excellent cooling mechanism
-5. It should be resistant to humid climate.
+5. It should be resistant to humid climates

 <https://www.luminousindia.com/solar-products/solar-pv-panel.html#:~:text=Monocrystalline%20PERC%20> solar%20 panels%20are%20 space%20 efficient%20as%20compared%20to,from%20as%20per%20your%20 preference.

-The inverter and the home should be as close as possible so that energy from the inverter has a short distance to travel to the electrical box / supply.
+The inverter and the home should be as close as possible so that energy from the inverter has a short distance to travel to the electrical box/supply.

 ## 7.4.
 Batteries

-Battery should be completely safe, not burnable, stable and maintenance-free.
-Battery should fulfill the requirements :
+The battery should be completely safe, not burnable, stable and maintenance-free.
+Battery should fulfil the requirements :

 1. It should have good electrical performance with low resistance.
 2. It should have a high number of charge cycles.
 3. It should have a high current rating.

 The maximum distance between solar panels and batteries should be 20 to 30 ft. and mount the charge controller within a yard or meter of the batteries.
-If the distance is more than 30ft we need high quality cables.
+If the distance is more than 30ft, we need high-quality cables.
 <https://solvoltaics.com/solar-panels-distance-battery-charge-controller-inverter/#:~:text=Solar%20Battery%20storage%20systems%20should,components%20of%20your%20solar%20array>.

-The battery bank and the inverter should also be close — within a yard or so.
+The battery bank and the inverter should also be close — within a yard.

 ## 7.5.
 Wires (AC and DC)

-The wires that are used in the connection of panels with the Solar inverter are called DC wires.
-These wires should be in PVC pipe and cable tray for protection from DC current and Sunlight. <br/>
+The wires used in the connection of panels with the Solar inverter are called DC wires.
+These wires should be in PVC pipe and cable tray for protection from DC and Sunlight. <br/>

 The specifications of DC Wire are as follows: